Adobe Mobile App Usage Information FAQ

 Why is Adobe asking me to share information on how I use and interact with Adobe mobile apps?

-You have the option to share information with Adobe about how you use and interact with our mobile apps (“usage information”).
-Usage information is associated with your Adobe account and allows us to provide you with a more personalized experience, and helps us improve product quality and features.
+You have the option to share information with Adobe about how you use and interact with our mobile apps, as well as information related to issues you've experienced with the apps (“usage information”).
+Usage information is associated with your Adobe account and allows us to provide you with a more personalized experience, investigate app issues, and also helps us improve product quality and features.
 You can change your preference at any time in the Settings panel on your mobile app.

 Yes.
 You can choose not to share usage information by changing your preferences within your mobile app.

-What information is shared and how does Adobe use it?
+What usage information is shared and how does Adobe use it?

 - System information, such as devices, operating system, amount of memory installed, and screen resolution;